 New Haven and Fort Wayne also agreed in the Settlement Agreement to certain terms of service.
-From the date the Settlement Agreement is first approved by the Commission until 12 months after the Phase V rates are first implemented ("Termination Date") Fort Wayne will be New Haven's sole water provider.
-New Haven has agreed to purchase all water it requires from Fort Wayne until the Termination Date.
+From the date the Settlement Agreement is first approved by the Commission until twelve (12) months after the Phase V rates are first implemented ("Termination Date") Fort Wayne will be New Haven's sole water provider.
+New Haven has agreed to purchase all water it requires form Fort Wayne until the Termination Date.
 New Haven has agreed to certain volume and peak flow limits during this period as provided in Section 8a, b, c, and d of the Settlement Agreement.
-In exchange, the Settlement Agreement provides that New Haven will only pay the Phase I, II, III, IV, and V rates as set forth in Exhibit C to the Settlement Agreement, unless otherwise agreed in writing by Fort Wayne and New Haven, or otherwise ordered by the Commission in a future rate case, or as a result of a true-up described in Section 11 of the Settlement Agreement.
-The Settlement Agreement also provides that New Haven will be charged Fort Wayne's Private Fire Protection Rate based on New Haven's meter sizes.
-The Settlement Agreement further sets forth the terms and conditions of service after the Termination Date and establishes the manner in which New Haven can develop its own source of supply by providing Fort Wayne at least two years notice of the proposed date on which New Haven will disconnect from Fort Wayne's water system.
+In exchange, the Settlement Agreement provides that New Haven will only pay the Phase I, II, III, IV, and V rates as set forth in Exhibit C to the Settlement Agreement, unless otherwise agreed in writing by Fort Wayne and New Haven, or otherwise ordered by the Commission in a future rate case, or as a result of a true-up described in Section 11 of the